Get more work done in Newcastle

 Treat yourself (if it was a good day)

 Bosses are buying you drinks, email high-5s are doing the rounds and office gossipers are calling you ‘jammy’.
 You feel good.
-You feel awesome.
 You deserve a treat.

 Retail therapy and Newcastle go hand in hand.

 Take iconic department store, Fenwick.
 It has branches across the nation, but it first opened its doors in 1882 in Newcastle.

 Since then it’s become a full-blown Newcastle institution.

 Whether you’re after a Barbour wax jacket or Beats headphones, a Clarins Spa massage or make-up from MAC.